Division of Environment

 FARM ANIMAL AND BEES

-The Division of Environment Farm Animal Program is designed to allow the citizens of Cleveland to have farm animals based on the square footage of the parcel.
-The objective of this program is to permit the keeping of farm animals and bees in a manner that prevents nuisances to occupants of nearby properties and monitor the condition of the animals and property through routine inspections.
+The Farm Animal Program is designed to allow Clevelanders with enough space on their property to have farm animals and bees in a manner that prevents nuisances to neighbors.
+We also monitor the well-being of the animals and the condition of the property through routine inspections.

 ENVIRONMENTAL HEALTH SERVICES